doctypehuman/sql/README.md

 ### Constraints

+SQL constraints are used to specify rules for the data in a table.

+Constraints are used to limit the type of data that can go into a table.
+This ensures the accuracy and reliability of the data in the table.
+If there is any violation between the constraint and the data action, the action is aborted.

+Constraints can be column level or table level.
+Column level constraints apply to a column, and table level constraints apply to the whole table.

+Constraints can be applied to a table while creating it or while modifying it.

+Syntax:

+	CREATE TABLE table_name (
+    	column1 datatype constraint,
+    	column2 datatype constraint,
+    	column3 datatype constraint,
+	);

 ### Not Null Constraints

+By default, a column can hold NULL values.

+The `NOT NULL` constraint enforces a column to NOT accept NULL values.

+This enforces a field to always contain a value, which means that you cannot insert a new record, or update a record without adding a value to this field.

+Example while creating a table:

+	CREATE TABLE Persons (
+    	ID int NOT NULL,
+    	LastName varchar(255) NOT NULL,
+    	FirstName varchar(255) NOT NULL,
+    	Age int
+	);

+Example while modifying a table:

+	ALTER TABLE Persons
+	MODIFY Age int NOT NULL;

 ### Unique Constraints

+The `UNIQUE` constraint ensures that all values in a column are different.

+Both the `UNIQUE` and `PRIMARY KEY` constraints provide a guarantee for uniqueness for a column or set of columns.

+A `PRIMARY KEY` constraint automatically has a `UNIQUE` constraint.

+However, you can have many `UNIQUE` constraints per table, but only one `PRIMARY KEY` constraint per table.

+Example while creating table for SQL,ORACLE, MS ACCESS:

+	CREATE TABLE Persons (
+    	ID int NOT NULL UNIQUE,
+    	LastName varchar(255) NOT NULL,
+    	FirstName varchar(255),
+    	Age int
+	);

+For MYSQL:

+	CREATE TABLE Persons (
+    	ID int NOT NULL,
+    	LastName varchar(255) NOT NULL,
+    	FirstName varchar(255),
+    	Age int,
+	UNIQUE (ID)
+	);

+To name a `UNIQUE` constraint and to define it on multiple columns:

+	CREATE TABLE Persons (
+    	ID int NOT NULL,
+    	LastName varchar(255) NOT NULL,
+    	FirstName varchar(255),
+    	Age int,
+    	CONSTRAINT UC_Person UNIQUE (ID,LastName)
+	);

+In the above example we have named the constraint UC_Person and it is applicable on columns ID and LastName.
+Also the above example is valid for MYSQL/SQL/ORACEL/MS ACCESS servers.

+Example while modifying a table for SQL,ORACEL,MS ACCESS:

+	ALTER TABLE Persons
+	ADD UNIQUE (ID);

+Here we added a `UNIQUE` constraint on the column ID after the table was created.

+If we want to name a `UNIQUE` constraint and to define it on multiple columns:

+	ALTER TABLE Persons
+	ADD CONSTRAINT UC_Person UNIQUE (ID,LastName);

+Example of deleting `UNIQUE` constraint:

+MYSQL:

+	ALTER TABLE Persons
+	DROP INDEX UC_Person;

+ORACLE/SQL/MS ACCESS:

+	ALTER TABLE Persons
+	DROP CONSTRAINT UC_Person;

 ### Primary Key Constraint

+The PRIMARY KEY constraint uniquely identifies each record in a table.

+Primary keys must contain UNIQUE values, and cannot contain NULL values.

+A table can have only ONE primary key; and in the table, this primary key can consist of single or multiple columns (fields).

+Example Create Table:

+MYSQL:

+	CREATE TABLE Persons (
+  	ID int NOT NULL,
+ 	LastName varchar(255) NOT NULL,
+ 	FirstName varchar(255),
+ 	Age int,
+	PRIMARY KEY (ID)
+	);

+SQL Server / Oracle / MS Access:

+	CREATE TABLE Persons (
+    	ID int NOT NULL PRIMARY KEY,
+  	LastName varchar(255) NOT NULL,
+  	FirstName varchar(255),
+   	Age int
+	);

+Example Alter Table:

+	ALTER TABLE Persons
+	ADD PRIMARY KEY (ID);

+Example of naming a key and assigning multiple columns while creating a table:

+	CREATE TABLE Persons (
+    	ID int NOT NULL,
+   	LastName varchar(255) NOT NULL,
+    	FirstName varchar(255),
+    	Age int,
+    	CONSTRAINT PK_Person PRIMARY KEY (ID,LastName)
+	);

+In the above example the name of the `PRIMARY KEY` is PK\_Person and the value of the key is made up of two columns i.e ID and LastName.

+The same example but while altering a table:

+	ALTER TABLE Persons
+	ADD CONSTRAINT PK_Person PRIMARY KEY (ID,LastName);

+_When we use `ALTER TABLE` to add a primary key, the columns that are to be assigned must already have been declared to not contain NULL values_

+Deleteing a `PRIMARY KEY`:

+MYSQL:

+	ALTER TABLE Persons
+	DROP PRIMARY KEY;

+SQL/ORACLE/MS ACCESS:

+	ALTER TABLE Persons
+	DROP CONSTRAINT PK_Person;

 ### Foreign Key Constraint

 ### Check Constraint